 Individuals are typically notified in writing about a Ministry decision.
-Should individuals disagree with a decision, they "have the right to appeal within 30 days after the notification of
+Should individuals disagree with a decision, they "have the right to appeal within 30 days after the notification of the decision."
+Individuals who disagree must make a written request for an appeal of the decision (whether in the form of a letter or on a prescribed Ministry form).

 Once the Ministry receives the written appeal request, the Ministry must "register" the request.
 The Ministry's unit administrator is required to review the decision and, if it is determined that an error has been made, to rectify the error.
 The Ombudsman investigators were told that this typically involves a unit administrator and the worker first reviewing the decision.
-The unit administrator will then talk to the SAP recipient either in person or by telephone and attempt to resolve the issue.22
+The unit administrator will then talk to the SAP recipient either in person or by telephone and attempt to resolve the issue.

 If the unit administrator is satisfied that no error has been made or that a resolution to the individual's appeal cannot be found, the unit administrator then arranges for a hearing before an RAC.
-RAC hearings are to be held within 30 days from the date the appeal is first registered.23 The Ministry must inform the individual of the date and place of the RAC hearing.24
+RAC hearings are to be held within 30 days from the date the appeal is first registered.
+The Ministry must inform the individual of the date and place of the RAC hearing.